yunseo-kim/yunseo-kim.github.io/_posts/en/2024-10-12-ehrenfest-theorem.md

 $$ \frac{\partial V(x)}{\partial x} \approx \frac{\partial V(\langle x \rangle)}{\partial \langle x \rangle} $$

-In other words, **if a particle's wave function is spatially distributed very close to a single point (if the dispersion of $\|\Psi\|^2$ with respect to $x$ is very small), the Ehrenfest theorem can be approximated to Newton's Second Law of Motion in classical mechanics.** On a macroscopic scale, we can ignore the spatial spread of the wave function and essentially consider the particle's position as a single point, so Newton's Second Law of Motion holds.
+In other words, **if a particle's wave function is spatially distributed very close to a single point (if the dispersion of $\|\Psi\|^2$ with respect to $x$ is very small), the Ehrenfest theorem can be approximated to Newton's Second Law of Motion in classical mechanics.** On a macroscopic scale, we can essentially regard the particle's position as a single point, ignoring the spatial spread of the wave function, so Newton's Second Law of Motion holds.
 However, on a microscopic scale, quantum mechanical effects cannot be ignored, so Newton's Second Law of Motion no longer holds, and the Ehrenfest theorem must be used.